 So, ultimately, does it matter where you get your MBA?

 “A traditional Ivy League type of MBA program may have great cachet, especially with certain employers.
-But it may also cost 10 to 15 times more than an accredited, rigorous, online MBA program,” said Hobson.
+But it may also cost 10 to 15 times more than an accredited, rigorous, online MBA program,” said Carpen.
 “Plus, you have to be accepted, and not everyone who wants a traditional MBA can meet those standards.”

-Alternatively, “our MBA model is very progressive,” Hobson said.
-“If you have the motivation and are willing to put in the time, effort and work — regardless of your academic or professional background — we’ll teach you the necessary hard skills and human skills to overcome business challenges.”
+“If you have the motivation and are willing to put in the time, effort and work — regardless of your academic or professional background," she said.
+"We’ll teach you the necessary hard skills and human skills to overcome business challenges.”

 There are many types of MBAs to choose from, too.
 Whether you want to focus on a particular aspect of business or stay more general, some of the 15+ concentrations may include: